 Old xrays were unclear and I quickly realised possibly misleading; they showed degenerative change to the L5S1 joint but the spinal fixations were at L3 and 4.
 Anyone trying to make a diagnosis based on the xrays alone would have been at sea.

-On handing my host over to the local chiropractor, I was somewhat disturbed to hear that he would be required to pay up front for 30 treatments.
-Worse, after watching me examine and treat my host, the local chiropractor informed us that he was a straight chiropractor; no examination would be done, or diagnosis made; he only treated subluxations based on new xrays that must be taken.
+On handing my host over to the local DC, I was somewhat disturbed to hear that he would be required to pay up front for 30 treatments.
+Worse, after watching me examine and treat my host, the local quack informed us that he was a straight chiropractor; no examination would be done, or diagnosis made; he only treated subluxations based on new xrays that must be taken.

-I was at pain to point out that the new xrays would almost certainly show L5S1 degenerative change but that the pain was responding to the treatment of L3 and L4.
+I was at pains to point out that the new xrays would almost certainly show L5S1 degenerative change but that the pain was responding to the treatment of L3 and L4.
 The Slump test for sciatica was almost negative by the time I left.

 Anterior thigh pain especially if it's also in the groin and side of the leg is a diagnostic nightmare.